Mindfulness for Educators Certificate Program

 In this hands-on course, you will explore strategies to incorporate mindfulness and well-being tools in life and your classroom.
 For your students, these tools can build focus, resilience and emotional literacy.
 For educators, these tools can strengthen their own personal and professional resiliency and work-life balance.
 Together, we will explore the research and practice of how to mindfully incorporate stress resilience, mental health, emotional regulation, connection, and present awareness so that those who work and learn in schools can fully thrive.

-As we go through the semester, we will practice meditation together and learn mindfulness techniques you can directly apply to your life, to the stressors you may face in schools and to the classroom in real time.
+Through the summer, we will practice meditation together and learn mindfulness techniques you can directly apply to your life, to the stressors you may face in schools and to the classroom.
+The course will extend support through the start of fall semester with practical lesson plans and a community of practitioners.
 Classes consist of a combination of lecture, practice and discussion across six interactive modules.

 While mindfulness and self-care practices can help educators and students to thrive amidst the challenges of life and schooling, it is not a silver bullet for the deep and systemic issues in the education system.
 Navigating what it means to teach and learn today should not have to require so much resilience.
 As we practice well-being, it is imperative that schools and districts collectively work to address systemic inequities and increasingly challenging work and school conditions so that those in them can fully thrive.